ITU-BDSA2024-GROUP1/Chirp/docs/report.md

 In general, we mostly used it to help where our knowledge ran short and where some google searching didn't provide a useful answer;
 it was not used to just write code we could ourselves but didn't want to.

-The LLMs were largely quite helpful for the development since we used it to supplement information we would otherwise spend very long to find through googling, if we could even find it.
-Though there were also some times were it led us on a bit of wild-goose chase.
+The LLMs were largely quite helpful for the development since we used it to supplement information, we would otherwise spend a very long trying to find through googling;
+if we even _could_ find it.
+Though, there were also times when it led us on a bit of wild-goose chase.
-But largely, we would say that it sped up development far more than slow it down.
+But largely, we would say that it sped up development, far more than slowed it down.